 About the exhibit:

 Undocumented Stories utilizes storytelling to uplift the lived experiences of the undocumented immigrant community and highlight how they have built a movement to change policies impacting higher education, access to healthcare, and deportation proceedings.
-Undocumented Stories also include stories of unaccompanied minors to help contextualize this humanitarian crisis.
+Undocumented Stories also includes stories of unaccompanied minors to help contextualize this humanitarian crisis.
 Undocumented Stories is a multimedia exhibit that seeks to empower immigrant communities to reconstruct narratives, shape public opinion, and influence policy affecting undocumented immigrant community.
 The exhibit uses photographs, oral histories, posters, art, videos, and artifacts to showcase these powerful stories.

 Why the undocumented community?